einoo/TokuLab/README.md

 ## Perspective students ##

-Few words about perspective students with more detailed information neccessary
+Few words about perspective students with more detailed information necessary

 ## Footer ##

 Footer style uses the freebie style with modified css file

+### News ###

+Example of news page is finished with the news of 2018 BD lecture

 ## To do list ##